richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 turn into a standards-track document or they may sink from sight.
 Internet-Drafts are submitted to: internet-drafts@ietf.org

-The format of an Internet-Draft must be the same as for an RFC {{RFC2028}}.
+The format of an Internet-Draft must be the same as for an RFC.
 Further, an I-D must contain: